bitrise-io/bitrise-build-cache-cli/README.md

 **NOTE:** the GitHub Release will be created as a **draft**.
 After successful release creation and assets uploads you have to manually finish the release by editing the draft and clicking `Publish release` on the GitHub UI.

+**NOTE:** to test the new release before it'd be automatically downloaded by the installer when no version number is specified: edit the **draft** and enable the `Set as a pre-release` toggle option.
+This way you can test the new version by specifying it for the installer script, and if it looks good you can edit the release and change it to `Set as the latest release`, so it'll be the version downloaded by the installer when the installer is called without a specified version.

 Now that the new release is available run `godownloader` to update the installer script.